It used to be that a sincere “I’m sorry” was accompanied by a bouquet of flowers and a heartfelt card. Then life went back to normal.

 Harlan Loeb, global chair of at Edelman, the firm that advises Wells Fargo on corporate reputation told The Wall Street Journal this: “We live in an age of rage, and companies are now compelled to engage and apologize.”

-But as much as the playing field has changed, the fundamentals have not.
+But as much as the playing field has changed, the have not.
 Apologizing properly still requires the same basic steps as it always has.
 I call them “The Four A’s of .”
 The next time you or your company get in trouble, remembering these simple steps can make all the difference between efficient closure and an endlessly painful wound.

 1. Accept